End-users of Boundary can utilize the Desktop app to connect to a running Boundary server to easily:

 In this tutorial, you will install the Boundary Desktop app, start Boundary in dev mode and connect to a target.

-- A MacOS or Windows Workstation
+- A MacOS, Windows, or Linux Workstation

 - Boundary is still running in dev mode

 »Install Boundary Desktop

 Boundary Desktop can be installed on MacOS, Windows, or Linux systems.
 Select the tab for your preferred OS.

 Boundary Desktop on MacOS can be installed by either:

 - The Homebrew package manager